 - Run an accounts payable report to determine whether your business is paying its obligations on time.
 Late repayments can hurt your business credit.

 - Set up a consultation with your CPA or tax preparer to review your financial reports, save on income taxes, and to discuss ways to improve your business finances.
 Don’t wait to have this conversation until tax time when they will be overwhelmed.

 Most business owners would rather be doing something else in their business besides financial tasks.
 Most would probably rather spend time creating new products, selling, or even completing work for customers.
 But if you don’t pay close attention to your finances you’re probably wasting money.

 - Review the business credit cards you used this last year, and determine whether it’s time to shop around for a better deal.

 - Review your pricing strategy and consider raising prices/rates.

-- Critique your business bank statements like a lender would, looking at your average monthly revenues, low balance days and income sources, all of which may all impact your ability to qualify for small business financing.
+- Critique your business bank statements like a lender would, looking at your average monthly revenues, low balance days, and income sources, all of which may impact your ability to qualify for small business financing.

 - Evaluate your business bank account, including fees and benefits, to determine if it’s still the right fit.
 If you’re using a personal account for business, set up a business bank account.